RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ```

 The pluginStateActions#publishState expects 3 parameters:

 * pluginInstanceId: *{string}* Criterion pluginInstanceId, used to address the specific plugin redux space
 * state: *{object}* Criterion state to publish
 * query: *{string}* Criterion OpenSearch query for published state

 In the code sample above, in mapStateToProps method, a closure on pluginInstanceId was built.
 That method takes only state and query as parameters.
-Back on the SimpleCriterion example, when user selects the other operator or inputs some value, the following code would publish new state and query:
+Back on the SimpleCriterion example, when user selects the other operator or inputs some value, the following code would publish new state and query.

 ```jsx
 export class SimpleCriterionContainer extends React.Component {